-Forestry and Natural Resources are fascinating study for young people.
-Forests have a natural attraction for youngsters and the aim of this site is to provide ideas and resources to aid 4-H agents, youth and teachers in exploring forests, forestry and forest products.
+Forestry and Natural Resources are fascinating to study for young people.
+Forests have a natural attraction for youngsters, and the aim of this site is to provide ideas and resources to aid 4-H agents, young people, and teachers in exploring forests, forestry, and forest products.
 There is a wealth of forestry information and resources available.
 So let's get started!

-One easy way for youngsters to learn about forests, by doing projects, is as part of a local 4-H club.
+One easy way for youngsters to learn about forests is by doing projects as part of a local 4-H club.
 4-H Forestry is active in Mississippi with project publications and competitive events from the county level to state and nationals.
-4-H foresters learn about tree biology, forest management systems, how to plant trees, the size and value of our forests and lots more.
-There's a 4-H club near you.
-Contact your local county 4-H agent to join.
+4-H foresters learn about tree biology, forest management systems, how to plant trees, the size and value of our forests, and lots more.
+There's a 4-H club near you, so contact your local county 4-H agent to join!
 Just want to explore 4-H in Mississippi?
 Jump to the 4-H home page and take a look for yourself.

-The "Forests of Fun" curriculum enables youth to gain a life-long appreciation of forests as sources of multiple benefits for society.
-These publications and the supporting website provide research-based information and activities to guide volunteer leaders and stimulate youngster's natural interest in forests.
+The "Forests of Fun" curriculum enables young people to gain a life-long appreciation of forests as sources of multiple benefits for society.
+These publications and the supporting website provide research-based information and activities to guide volunteer leaders and stimulate children's natural interest in forests.

 The curriculum is available from your state 4-H office and from the 4-H Cooperative Curriculum System (4-HCCS) through its website at www.n4hccs.org.

-Annually, about 86,000 Mississippi youngsters are in 4-H activities, many of them in Conservation and natural resources clubs.
-Each year competitions are held in forestry.
+Annually, about 86,000 Mississippi youngsters are involved in 4-H activities, many of them in conservation and natural resources clubs.
+Each year, competitions are held in forestry.
 Here's how it works:

 - 4-H county clubs are actively working on forestry projects and learning about forests throughout the year.
 They are making leaf collections, practicing tree measurement, learning about tree biology and forest management practices, collecting seeds, growing seedlings, collecting publications, and lots more.